daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 mcap.opti_mcc.0.03.subsample.shared
 ```

 It may be helpful to run this with multiple iterations.
 If you do not include a size=# argument, then mothur will automatically set to the lowest sequence.
-If I set this to 300, for example the output shows that several samples are removed because there are <300 samples:
+If I set this to 1000, for example the output shows that several samples are removed because there are <1000 samples:

 ```
-WSH180 contains 742.
+WSH180 contains 843.
 Eliminating.
-WSH181 contains 601.
+WSH181 contains 649.
 Eliminating.
-WSH182 contains 194.
+WSH182 contains 267.
 Eliminating.
-WSH183 contains 99.
+WSH183 contains 121.
 Eliminating.
-WSH184 contains 285.
+WSH184 contains 312.
 Eliminating.
-WSH186 contains 878.
+WSH189 contains 172.
 Eliminating.
-WSH189 contains 138.
+WSH190 contains 625.
 Eliminating.
-WSH190 contains 561.
+WSH191 contains 278.
 Eliminating.
-WSH191 contains 250.
+WSH192 contains 192.
 Eliminating.
-WSH192 contains 140.
+WSH194 contains 237.
 Eliminating.
-WSH194 contains 224.
+WSH196 contains 286.
 Eliminating.
-WSH196 contains 268.
+WSH201 contains 432.
 Eliminating.
-WSH201 contains 416.
-Eliminating.
-WSH202 contains 430.
+WSH202 contains 456.
 Eliminating.
 Sampling 1000 from each group.
 ```